spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 #### Results

-Based on the below accuracy score, although the 'RandomForest without PCA' model provides the best accuracy, we think there may be overfitting here given the model mis-classified only 1 record.
+Based on the below Accuracy (accuracy_score()) scores, 'RandomForest with PCA' model is the most accurate, which incidentally is 100% accurate on all the given data.
+But any 100% accuracy indicates there is a likelihood of overfitting here.
 As our goal here is to provide initial diagnosis to help guide the patient to recommend for further testing, we will be conservative over being too optimistic.
 Hence, we recommend the **XGBoost with PCA** model, which is the next most accurate model.

 | Metric / Model | Random Forest | XGBoost |
 | -------------- | ------------- | ------- |